Using Dynamic Safety Margins as Control Barrier Functions: Preliminaries

-DSMs are used to design \emph{add-on} modules that enforce constraint satisfaction by filtering the reference of the prestabilized system.
-Specifically, let $\vect{v} \in \sD_r$ be a ``virtual reference'' for the prestabilized system and let $\rho:\sD_r \to \R^l$ be a navigation field \cite[Definition 2]{nicotra2018explicit} that steers $\vect v(t)$ to the target reference $\vect{r} \in \sD_r$.
-Then, the ERG framework \cite{nicotra2018explicit} ensures that the governed system
+DSMs are used to design add-on modules (ERGs) that enforce constraint satisfaction by filtering the reference of the prestabilized system.
+Specifically, let us augment the prestabilized system with reference dynamics to obtain